devAmoghS/Machine-Learning-with-Python/README.md

     ```
     (mlwp-test) amogh@hp15X34:~$ conda install --yes --file *path to requirements.txt*
     ```

+5. In case you are not able to install the packages or getting `PackagesNotFoundError` Use the following command ` conda install -c conda-forge *list of packages separated by space*`.
+For more info, refer issue #3 **Unable to install requirements**

 ## How good is the code ?
 * It is well tested